Charges: Man helped dismember murder victim before remains were found in Lake Superior

 Dive teams worked Thursday and Friday recovering the remains of Richard A. Balsimo, 34, of St. Paul, in the lake near Grand Portage, the state Bureau of Criminal Apprehension (BCA) said Monday.

-Balsimo was reported missing to authorities in St. Paul on June 20 by his sister in what police had as recently as early last week considered to not be a suspicious disappearance.
+Balsimo was reported missing by his sister on June 20.
+As recently as early last week, police had not considered the case a suspicious disappearance.
 Police said the last anyone heard from Balsimo was about 2 a.m. that day when he sent a text message to the mother of his child.

 West remains jailed across the border on unrelated illicit drug allegations ahead of his return to Minnesota.

-No one else has been arrested or charged in the killing, but the complaint against West disclosed that he said another man shot Balsimo for reasons not yet disclosed by authorities.
+No one else has been arrested or charged in the killing, but the complaint against West reported that he said another man shot Balsimo for reasons not yet disclosed by authorities.

 A woman told the BCA that she, West and a 35-year-old man all met at West's home south of Superior, Wis., on June 20, the date Balsimo was reported missing.
 The other man appeared nervous that something in his car might be discovered.
 The man said to the others, "Please don't make me tell you what I have on me," the complaint quoted him as saying.
 The woman also reported seeing bullet holes in a passenger seat of the car.

+West told the woman he wanted to dump some of his grandmother's valuables in the water.

-West, the woman and the boat owner met in Grand Portage about 11:30 p.m. on June 22.
+West, the woman and the owner of the boat met in Grand Portage about 11:30 p.m. on June 22.
 While on the lake, the boat owner saw West drop two buckets and a large tote bag overboard.
 West said the tote held a dog's carcass.

 The next day, West told the woman that Balsimo was "chopped up" while in a camper and that the car's owner had shot him, the complaint quoted West as saying.